IT-REX-Platform/gits-frontend/README.md

 - [Husky](https://typicode.github.io/husky/#/)
 - [pnpm](https://pnpm.io/)

 We recommend you work on this project with an IDE of your choice.
+The IDE we used was VSC. as it works very well for the project.